Doing more good with digital

 Being connected opens up a whole world of opportunities, enabling people to do more, be more and have more fun.
 From shopping and staying in touch with family, to accessing new ways of working and learning or even sparking major social change, the internet is one of the most powerful tools ever invented.
 But the people who can benefit the most from connectivity are also the people who are most in need of a helping hand, whether that means learning new skills, getting improved access to jobs or enjoying the benefits that ultrafast connectivity brings.

-Our ability to keep this promise comes from our unique capabilities – we have a brand that has the power to inspire people; we have the UK’s fastest widely available broadband network*; and we have nearly 15,000 people across the UK and Ireland ready to help us make this happen.
+Our ability to keep this promise comes from our unique capabilities – we have a brand that has the power to inspire people; we have the UK’s fastest widely available broadband network*; and we have more than 10,000 people across the UK and Ireland ready to help us make this happen.

 We’re engaging with the people and organisations for whom our unique capabilities can have the biggest impact.
 Right now, this is disabled people and small businesses, which we’re targeting through two flagship programmes: